ideapark/career/cloud-native/kubia/probes.md

 containers and replacing them with new, healthy ones, whereas readiness probes make sure that only pods that are ready to serve requests receive them.
-This is mostly necessary during container start up, but it's also useful after the container has been running for a while.
+This is mostly necessary during container start up, but it's also useful after the container has been running for a while (service's endpoints will be updated according to Pod's readiness probe detection).